tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 **iOS platform**
 - Fixed the issue where clients did not receive relevant instructions after a group was disbanded in the backend.
 - Fixed the issue where calling deleteConversationAndMessage() failed.
-- Fixed the issue where no messages were received after network reconnection (On the conversation interface, messages can be proactively pulled after network reconnection.)
+- Fixed the issue where no messages were received after network reconnection (On the conversion interface, messages can be proactively pulled after network reconnection.)

 **Android platform**
 - Fixed incorrect group pending and processed requests returned.